Recently one of my readers reached out via email with this question:

 Recently I stumbled across the story of Josh Earl, who grew his audience by over 200K subscribers in 2 weeks using a giveaway.
 He didn’t even create the product for the giveaway, it was a license for a software application that costs $70.
-Now, Josh’s story is an anomaly, as I’ve run my own giveaways and have spoken with others who have done the same and that result is not typical.
-However, it is a valid method for gaining at least some new email subscribers, with potential for explosion if it takes off.
+Now, Josh’s story is an anomaly, as I’ve run my giveaways and have spoken with others who have done the same and that result is not typical.
+However, it is a valid method for gaining at least some new email subscribers, with the potential for explosion if it takes off.

-Besides a giveaway contest, you could create a PDF document that people can download in exchange for their email address.
+Besides a giveaway contest, you could create a PDF document that people can download in exchange for their email addresses.
 The more valuable the content within that PDF, the more likely people are going to share it with others.
 Mike McDerment from FreshBooks recently did this with success, as his free ebook was shared around the web via social media, ultimately growing and expanding FreshBook’s email list.

 6. Comment on Other Blogs

-Neil Patel from QuickSprout recently wrote a post outlining how he spent a month leaving 249 comments on others’ blogs, which in turn lead to 3,891 visitors back to his own site.
+Neil Patel from QuickSprout recently wrote a post outlining how he spent a month leaving 249 comments on others’ blogs, which in turn led to 3,891 visitors back to his site.
 Building a relationship with others is a way to build trust, and when folks have trust in you, they are more likely to subscribe to your email list.

 7. Pay for It

 I saved paid advertising for last because this one can be a little tricky.
-Certainly you could give someone $100 for signing up for your list, but unless the value of having them on your list is greater than that, you are wasting your money.
+Certainly, you could give someone $100 for signing up for your list, but unless the value of having them on your list is greater than that, you are wasting your money.
 If you aren’t already, eventually you will be monetizing your list by offering them products for sale, or growing traffic to your site where you have paid advertisements, etc.